Academic Resource Center

 Theatre Box Office: (509) 527-5180

-Harper Joy Theatre (HJT) produces a rich and varied season of plays for the campus and community, offering experience in all aspects of theatre.
+Harper Joy Theatre (HJT) produces a rich and varied season of plays for the campus and community.
 All students are welcome to participate in HJT productions.
-Audition notices are sent to the student list serve and posted on the callboard at the theatre.
-If you want to work on the production staff for a play, contact the technical director or the stage manager.
-Paid staff positions are filled at the beginning of each semester.
-Check at the theatre office if you are interested.
+Audition notices are sent through the student list serve, Harper Joy Facebook page, and are posted on the callboard at the theatre.
+If you want to work backstage, in one of the shops, or as front of house staff, please contact the technical director.
+Paid student staff positions are filled at the beginning of each semester.
+Check at the theatre office if you are interested or have additional questions.

 IMS provides multimedia resources and support to the faculty, students, and staff of Whitman College.
 Equipment available for free checkout includes camcorders, voice recorders, tripods, document cameras, DVD/ VCR combos, video projectors, and portable projection screens.
 In addition to providing equipment checkout, delivery, IMS maintains and supports events in approximately 90 smart classrooms, including many large venues like Maxey Auditorium, Olin 130 and Kimball Theatre.